 While these statistics and facts may be daunting, there are many practical steps you can take to keep yourself secure against cyberattacks.
 They include:

 Using a password manager and 2-step login.
-Password managers are one of the most simple and effective tools available for creating a secure and private profile online.
+Password managers are one of the most simple and effective tools available for creating a secure profile online.
 To stay safe from data breaches, you need to create strong and unique passwords for every account, but remembering them all without help gets tricky.
 Using a password manager lets you easily protect yourself and your data.

 Bitwarden, for example, generates, stores, and secures user data in an end-to-end encrypted vault that works across a multitude of devices and platforms.
 You should prioritize password managers that offer some form of two-factor authentication (2FA) because it helps increase user security for websites and applications.
 The name refers to requiring users to utilize two separate methods of verifying their identity in order to access an account.
 A useful definition for 2FA is that logging into a service involves something that you know, such as a password, and something that you have, such as your phone, hardware token, or other authentication code.